cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

      - The method was successfully called, and the properties were deleted, or in the case of a specific key, were either deleted or the key was not present
    * - ``404 NOT FOUND``
-     - The entity (element or program) for which properties are being deleted was not found
+     - The entity or program for which properties are being deleted was not found

 .. _http-restful-api-metadata-tags: